 CRITERIA & EXAMPLES

-The committee assesses independent initiatives based on their contributions to the field of recorded sound preservation, management, and study.
-Current initiatives are important, but so are a history of meaningful outcomes and the individual's potential to accomplish even more.
+Candidates are assessed on their initiatives' contributions to the field of recorded sound preservation, management, and study.
+Current initiatives are important, but so is a history of meaningful outcomes and the individual's potential to accomplish even more.
 Candidates may be:

 - Rescuing audio from damaged carriers.